juancastillo0/leto/README.md

 When fetching nested fields, a specific resolvers could be executed multiple times for each request since the parent object will execute it for all its children.
 This may pose a problem when the resolver has to do non-trivial work for each execution.
 For example, retrieving a row from a database.
 To solve this problem, Leto provides you with two tools: LookAhead and DataLoader.

-## LookAhead
+## LookAhead (Eager loading)

 You can mitigate the N+1 problem by fetching all the necessary information from the parent's resolver so that when the nested fields are executed they just return the previously fetch items.
-This would prevent all SQL queries for nested fields since the parent resolver has all the information about the selected nested fields and can use this information to execute a request with the necessary information.
+This would prevent all SQL queries for nested fields since the parent resolver has all the information about the selected nested fields and can use this to execute a request that fetches the necessary columns or joins.

 ```dart
 @GraphQLClass()